aadilmallick/my-notes-docusaurus/docs/machine-learning/01-ML-fundamentals.md

 1. Split data into $k$ equally sized groups, called **folds**
 2. Use the first fold as a **validation fold**, which is the testing data, and then merge the rest of the $k-1$ folds into a group as the training data, called **train folds**.
 3. Move on to make the second fold as the validation fold, and then merge the rest of $k-1$ the folds into a group as the training data.
-4. Continue this process until you cover all the folds.
+4. Continue this process for $k$ iterations, covering all folds, and then compute the error for each iteration
+5. The total error is the average of all $k$ error yields.

 In total, each fold will be in the training data $k-1$  times and in the testing data 1 time.
-Per iteration, you have $k-1$ train folds
+Per iteration, you have $k-1$ train folds and 1 validation fold.

 ## Overfitting, Underfitting, Bias vs Variance